cedadev/cloudhands-ops/cloudhands/ops/doc/tst-integration.rst

 2. Successful invitation
 ------------------------

-1. From the `Organisations` dropdown, select `STFCloud`.
+1. From the `Organisations` dropdown, select `Portal Test Organisation`.

-    * You are sent to the STFCloud JVO page.
+    * You are sent to the Portal Test Organisation JVO page.
     * A form is displayed with three fields and a `Create` button.
       The fields are `Username`, `Surname`, and `Email`.
     * The Username field is styled red and asks for a name 8 - 10 characters